byzyworks/tridymake-mscs-edition/README.md

 This also allows getting around the limitations of the more limited syntax around tags (implicit `@of`/`@as` re-uses the last tag as the type) so that any arbitrary string can be used as a type specifier.
 This does that with `@of`, quote marks are required to begin and end the type specifier.

 A module's type specifier has a specific purpose, in that it is used as an associative key to the module in the case where output is desired in a compressed form.
-As an example, here is a TridyDB statement that creates three modules with `@of`.
+As an example, here is a Tridymake statement that creates three modules with `@of`.

 ```
 @new @of "Type Example 1" @is "foo";